Investing In the Everyday Economy

 - In apparel, companies like Dia&Co and ThredUp haven’t just made shopping easier, they’ve changed access to apparel and what people actually wear each day.

 - In home, Grove Collaborative makes it easier to craft a healthy, beautiful home environment.
-Loftium is changing the economics of apartment rental and Properly is using technology to dramatically simplify selling a home.
+Loftium and Alcove are changing the economics of apartment rental and HomePace is making homeownership more accessible and affordable.

-- In health, Mighty Health is bringing digital technology to cardiac rehabilitation and Devoted is reshaping how seniors stay healthy and paid for care.
+- In health, Monument is bringing a holistic alcohol treatment online, Devoted is reshaping how seniors stay healthy and paid for care, and Expressable is delivering exceptional speech therapy in the comfort of your home.

 - In entertainment, The Nudge is helping consumers discover new lifestyle activities and Skillz has created a platform to bring eSports to everyday casual mobile games.